Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-These **centered** and **right aligned** variants should not be used because they do not respect the Orange Design System specifications.
-Indeed, nav items should be left aligned.
+These **centered** and **right-aligned** variants should not be used because they do not respect the Orange Design System specifications.
+Indeed, nav items should be left-aligned.

-Instead, please consider using our Boosted tabs [Underline variant]({{< docsref "/components/navs-tabs#underline" >}}).
+Instead, please consider using our [Tabs Underline variant]({{< docsref "/components/navs-tabs#underline" >}}).
 You can also refer to [Tabs guidelines](https://system.design.orange.com/0c1af118d/p/8630dc-tabs/b/4547ed) on the Orange Design System website.
 {{< /design-callout-alert >}}

 Centered with `.justify-content-center`: